kagetora66/SmartSolver/README.md

-SmartSolver
+SmartSolver for storcli full log sorting

-Put the file in the extracted log folders
+Put the file in extracted folder

-Results are stored in smarts_data.xlsx
+Results are extracted in an excel file.
+Results include device temperature, smart parameters and access point details

+Requiered libraries: openpyxl, pandas